 Academic Integrity is expected of all Linn-Benton students.
 All work that is turned in by students should be the work of that student.
 In a writing class, sources are often incorporated into a student's writing.
 All borrowed words AND ideas must give credit where credit is due.
 One of the major things that we learn in this course is how to paraphrase effectively and to the use of in-text citations to distinguish between what is the student's writing and what is another author's writing.
 Anything that is deliberately turned in that is someone else's work that is not credited to that other person is called PLAGIARISM.
 In the academic world and the workplace, the act of willful plagiarism is a major offense as it is stealing the work of others.
 Plagiarism or any form cheating in college is punishable by failing the assignment and/or the course.
 Multiple offenses can lead to permanent expulsion from the college.
-(Your three final essay drafts and the timed writing final exam will be submitted through Turn It In which checks for plagiarism.)
+(Some of your assignments will be submitted through Turn It In which checks for plagiarism.)